Krym4s/Krym4s/README.md

 ┈┈╰╯┈╰╯┈╰━━╯┈┈┈

-My name is Egor Dolgodvorov
+My name is Egor Dolgodvorov, this github was created in the first year of university.
+You can see some interesting projrcts in this page:

+[Separate chaining hash table (vocabulary)]https://github.com/Krym4s/Hash_table)

 <!--
 **Krym4s/Krym4s** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.